Hyperplasia

-Hyperplasia (from ancient Greek ὑπέρ huper 'over' + πλάσις plasis 'formation'), or hypergenesis, is an enlargement of an organ or tissue caused by an increase in the amount of organic tissue that results from cell proliferation.
+Hyperplasia (from Ancient Greek ὑπέρ 'over' and πλάσις 'formation'), or hypergenesis, is an enlargement of an organ or tissue caused by an increase in the amount of tissue that results from cell proliferation.
 It may lead to the gross enlargement of an organ, and the term is sometimes confused with benign neoplasia or benign tumor.

 Hyperplasia is a common preneoplastic response to stimulus.
 Microscopically, cells resemble normal cells but are increased in numbers.
 Sometimes cells may also be increased in size (hypertrophy).
 Hyperplasia is different from hypertrophy in that the adaptive cell change in hypertrophy is an increase in the size of cells, whereas hyperplasia involves an increase in the number of cells.

 Causes

 Hyperplasia may be due to any number of causes, including proliferation of basal layer of epidermis to compensate skin loss, chronic inflammatory response, hormonal dysfunctions, or compensation for damage or disease elsewhere.
 Hyperplasia may be harmless and occur on a particular tissue.
 An example of a normal hyperplastic response would be the growth and multiplication of milk-secreting glandular cells in the breast as a response to pregnancy, thus preparing for future breast feeding.

 One of the most potent and noteworthy effects insulin-like growth factor 1 (IGF-1) has on the human body is its ability to cause hyperplasia, which is an actual splitting of cells.
 By contrast, hypertrophy is what occurs, for example, to skeletal muscle cells during weight resistance training and is simply an increase in the size of the cells.
 With IGF-1 use, one is able to cause hyperplasia which actually increases the number of muscle cells present in the tissue.
 Weight training enables these new cells to mature in size and strength.
 It is theorized that hyperplasia may also be induced through specific power output training for athletic performance, thus increasing the number of muscle fibers instead of increasing the size of a single fiber.